 FanDuel Promo Code: Bet $5, Get $150 in Bonus Bets for NBA and NHL Playoffs

-The NBA and NHL playoffs are heating up, and the FanDuel promo code offer gives new users a great way to get in on the action.
-Sign up by May 9 and place a $5 wager on any market.
-If it wins, you'll receive $150 in bonus bets to use across the board.
-Check out more sportsbook promos to compare your options before signing up.

-How the FanDuel promo code offer works for NBA and NHL playoff betting

-The FanDuel promo code welcome offer is one of the most straightforward new-user deals available right now.
-No FanDuel promo code is required to claim it.
-Simply register a new account, make a minimum $5 deposit, and place your first real money wager on any available market, including this weekend's loaded NBA and NHL playoff slate.
+The FanDuel promo code new-user offer is one of the best sportsbook promos available heading into May 13.
+New users can grab $150 in bonus bets by placing a $5 wager that wins, just in time for a high-stakes NBA and NHL playoff slate.

-Here is a quick breakdown of the key terms and conditions for this FanDuel sign-up bonus:
+How the FanDuel promo code offer works for NBA and NHL playoffs

+No FanDuel promo code is required to claim this welcome offer.
+The process is straightforward: deposit at least $5, place a $5 real money wager, and if that bet wins, FanDuel Sportsbook will credit your account with $150 in bonus bets within 72 hours.

+Wednesday's slate gives new users plenty of compelling options to target with that opening wager.
+Game 5 between the Cleveland Cavaliers and Detroit Pistons tips off with the series knotted at 2-2, making it one of the most pivotal games of the NBA postseason so far.
+Meanwhile, the Colorado Avalanche host the Minnesota Wild in Game 5 of their second-round NHL series, with Colorado looking to pull ahead behind Nathan MacKinnon and Cale Makar.

 This FanDuel promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-Claiming this offer takes just a few minutes.
-Follow these steps to get started before the playoff action tips off:
+Claiming this FanDuel promo code new-user offer takes just a few minutes.
+Follow these steps to get started before tip-off or puck drop tonight:

 - Register: Click through to FanDuel Sportsbook and create a new account.
-Have your personal information ready, including your date of birth and mailing and email address.
-Remember to download the FanDuel Sportsbook mobile app, as you will need it to receive your bonus bets.
+Have your personal details ready, including your date of birth and mailing and email address.
+FanDuel operates in 22 states plus Washington, D.C.

+- Download the app: The FanDuel Sportsbook mobile app is required to receive your bonus bets, so download it before placing your first wager.

-- Deposit funds: Make a minimum deposit of $5 into your new FanDuel Sportsbook account to qualify for the welcome offer.
+- Deposit funds: Make a minimum deposit of $5 into your new account using any of FanDuel's accepted payment methods.

-- Place your first wager: Bet at least $5 on any available market.
-With the NBA and NHL playoffs in full swing, there is no shortage of options, from the Lakers vs. Thunder to the Montreal Canadiens vs. Buffalo Sabres.
+- Place your wager: Place a $5 real money bet on any available market, such as the Cavaliers vs. Pistons Game 5 or the Avalanche vs. Wild Game 5.

-- Collect your bonus bets: If your first wager wins, FanDuel will credit $150 in bonus bets to your account within 72 hours of settlement.
-Complete the one-time playthrough requirement to unlock your winnings for withdrawal.
+- Collect your bonus: If your bet wins, $150 in bonus bets will appear in your account within 72 hours of settlement.
+Complete the one-time playthrough requirement to unlock your winnings.

-For a deeper look at what FanDuel offers beyond this welcome deal, check out our full FanDuel review.
+For a deeper look at what FanDuel Sportsbook has to offer beyond this welcome deal, check out our full FanDuel review.

 FanDuel $100K Free To Play Daily Shuffle: Build your free parlay each day with Daily Shuffle for a shot at $100K in total prizes.